Building a Serverless Wedding Photo Gallery using AWS Lambda, S3 and DynamoDB

 ) supported Lambda runtime, conforming to the RESTful Hypertext Application Language (HAL) standard.

-Like in previous projects, I opted to use the Serverless Framework to manage deploying the transient application, whilst leaving the foundational building blocks for Terraform.
+Like in previous projects, I used the Serverless Framework to manage deploying the transient application while leaving the foundational building blocks for Terraform.

-Each API endpoint’s functionality is split into individually packaged artifacts using esbuild for bundling and transpilation.
+Each API endpoint’s functionality is split into individually packaged artefacts using esbuild for bundling and transpilation.

-This provides smaller artifacts that only contain the dependencies (such as Sharp, AWS-SDK) which are actually required within each of the desired endpoint’s.
+This provides smaller artefacts that only contain the dependencies (such as Sharp, AWS-SDK) which are actually required within each of the desired endpoints.

 Persistence

-For storing the photos metadata and gallery listing (used for the infinite scroll) I opted to use a Single-Table Design DynamoDB table.
+For storing the photo metadata and gallery listing (used for infinite scroll), I opted to use a Single-Table Design DynamoDB table.

 This uses the PK